terraform-aws-modules/terraform-aws-transit-gateway/examples/complete/README.md

 ## Notes

 There is a famous limitation in Terraform which prevents us from using computed values in `count`.
-Fot this reason this example is using data-sources to discover already created default VPC and subnets.
+For this reason this example is using data-sources to discover already created default VPC and subnets.

 In real-world scenario you will have to split creation of VPC (using [terraform-aws-vpc modules](https://github.com/terraform-aws-modules/terraform-aws-vpc)) and creation of TGW resources using this module.